swkkd/gowebapi/docs/TableApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **TableDeleteSecurityEntry**
-> TableDeleteSecurityEntry(ctx, name, webId, optional)
+> TableDeleteSecurityEntry(a.client.ctx, name, webId, optional)
 Delete a security entry owned by the table.

 ### Required Parameters